flyteorg/flyte/docs/concepts/state_machine.rst

 The state diagram above illustrates the various states through which a task transitions.
 This is the core finite state machine for a task.

-Every transition between states is recorded in FlyteAdmin using :std:ref:`taskexecutionevent <ref_flyteidl.event.TaskExecutionEvent>`.
+Every transition between states is recorded in FlyteAdmin using :ref:`taskexecutionevent <ref_flyteidl.event.TaskExecutionEvent>`.

-Every ``TaskExecutionEvent`` can have any :std:ref:`taskexecution.phase <ref_flyteidl.core.TaskExecution.Phase>`.
+Every ``TaskExecutionEvent`` can have any :ref:`taskexecution.phase <ref_flyteidl.core.TaskExecution.Phase>`.

 .. note:: TODO: Add explanation for each phase.